-Revising the Spanish translation as a standalone to improve consistency and readability
+Revising the Spanish translation as a standalone to improve language and format consistency and readability

 - by eliminating spelling, grammar, punctuation, typing and layout slips or improving these aspects so that the text flows naturally and looks impeccable

-The same as you would want your original copy to be immaculate and relevant for your audience.
-Two words of advice:
+You want your translated copy to be as immaculate and relevant as your original.

-- If your translator is self-revising, give them enough time to let the translation breathe so they can revise with fresh eyes, because detaching from the source text takes at least a sleep or two, more for highly creative texts.
+- If your translator is self-revising, give them enough time to let the translation breathe.
+Detaching from the source text takes a sleep or two, more for highly creative texts.